 git rm ...!
 Just remove the file and it becomes untracked/removed in the working copy. - History: you can easily

-jj undo/jj redoany missteps. - Stable change IDs: if I edit a commit in git, the hash changes while jj keeps a stable change id.
+jj undo/jj redoany action whatsoever.
+Abandon the wrong commits?
+No problem,jj undo. - Stable change IDs: if I edit a commit in git, the hash changes while jj keeps a stable change id.

 - No stashing: Parallel work is more natural.
 This is an extension of the fact that there's no staging area and changes are automatically committed... because of this it's easier to jump back and forth to and from commits picking up just where it was left.